thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 [Git](https://git-scm.com/) is a free and open source software for version control.
 While there are many different version control systems, git is incredibly popular and powerful.
 Many companies use git, and if you understand git it will be easy to learn another version control paradigm.

+### Exercise

+Take a moment and think how you would rephrase the above description of git in your own words.
+Once you feel comfortable with your description of git, turn and share it with your neighbor.

 ## What is GitHub?

 *Git* and *GitHub* are **NOT** the same thing.